 paroemiac also rehearses x − ∪∪ − ∪ ∪ − −

 Enoplian is a vexed term, indicating a metrical colon consisting of a central hemiepes (− ∪∪ − ∪ ∪ −) preceded by one or two elements and followed by a final syllable.
 Paroemiac does much the same, and takes its name from the way the second section of a dactylic hexameter (after the strong caesura) encapsulated some common proverbial sayings or paroimia.

 The anapaestic feel of the enoplian means that it is not clear whether something like the Spartan Marching Song should be analysed as anapaestic (B2) dimeter catalectic (uu- uu- | uu – -) or enoplian.

 8. Galliambics (= 2 anac)

-On a galley, amber cables in a heap of burning light
+On a galley amber cables, in a blaze of orangey light,

-let a sailor on the ocean navigate the terrors of night.
+let a sailor on the ocean navigate the horrible night.

 ∪∪ − ∪ − ∪ − − ⋮ ∪ ∪ − ∪ ∪∪ ∪ −